verrazzano/docs/content/en/docs/networking/security/net-security.md

 This is done with the Prometheus Pod annotation `traffic.sidecar.istio.io/includeOutboundIPRanges: <keycloak-service-ip>`.
 This causes traffic bound for Keycloak to go through the Envoy sidecar, and all other traffic to bypass the sidecar.

-### WebLogic Operator
+### WebLogic Kubernetes Operator
-When a WebLogic operator creates a domain, it needs to communicate to the Pods in the domain.
+When the WebLogic operator creates a domain, it needs to communicate to the Pods in the domain.
 Verrazzano puts the WebLogic operator in the mesh so that it can communicate with the domain Pods using mTLS.
 The alternative would have been to disable mTLS and access control for certain domain ports.
 As a result, the WebLogic domain must be created in the mesh.
-If you do not want domains in the mesh then you should take the operator out of the mesh by adding the following label to the WebLogic operator deployment to disable sidecar injection:
+If you do not want domains in the mesh, then you should take the operator out of the mesh by adding the following label to the WebLogic operator deployment to disable sidecar injection:
 ```
 sidecar.istio.io/inject="false"